 The nature of what we wear, how they fit, and the fabric are all critical.

-Clothes influences on the amount of sweat absorbed from the skin and transported throughout the clothing.
+Clothes influence the amount of sweat absorbed from the skin and transported throughout the clothing.

-For example in a HIIT workouts, you will be sweating a lot.
+For example in a HIIT workout, you will be sweating a lot.

-There are several workout clothes available in the market which are designed to absorb the sweat.
+There are several workout clothes available in the market which are designed to absorb sweat.

-This will help you maintain low body temperature.
+This will help you maintain a low body temperature.
 It’ll also reduce itching and irritation from sweating.

 3. Consider the side effects of medication

 If you’re on other medications, that could lead to more itching.
 Medications are likely to cause your skin itching.

 It sometimes appears as rashes – for example, rashes on the butt or rashes under the breast.